ICAS code of ethics

 2014 revisions to the Code

-The following revisions to the Code apply from 1 January 2014:
+The following revisions to the Code applied from 1 January 2014:

 - Section 241 of the Code 'Agencies and Referrals' has been revised to reflect the changes made in respect of independent and restricted advice re referring work to financial advisers.
 Further information is available on the FCA website.